Zhang Ying (tennis)

 On 6 March 2017, she reached her highest WTA singles ranking of 356.
-On 10 April 2017, Zhang peaked at No. 253 in the WTA doubles rankings.
-She has won three singles and 10 doubles titles on tournaments of the ITF Circuit.
+On 15 June 2026, Zhang peaked at No. 178 in the WTA doubles rankings.
+She has won three singles and 15 doubles titles at tournaments of the ITF Women's Circuit.

 Zhang made her WTA Tour main-draw debut at the 2015 Guangzhou International Open, in the doubles competition partnering Ankita Raina.